-PAUL MICHAEL DAVIS DESIGN
+PAUL MICHAEL DAVIS ARCHITECTS, PLLC

-Our design evolved into a glass observation room floating over the hazy valley below, rather than looking down on it.
+Our project evolved into a glass observation room floating over the hazy valley below, rather than looking down on it.
 To anchor this room to the steep hillside, we counter-balanced the light glass side with a solid concrete side, buried in the ground.
 We put the service spaces of the house in this solid volume, and exposed the concrete walls to heighten the contrast with the light, glassy side.

 The illusion of Los Angeles as a sunny, green paradise has long faded.
 The sense of power that comes from overlooking the city is now tempered by the ever increasing threat of wildfire, which could force you from your fortress of solitude at any moment.

 Indeed, the haze from those fires or, more commonly, just an abundance of commuters, renders the view from the hills above the LA basin non existent.
 In the Stahl house, you could turn your gaze inward to the fireplace, but today, air quality laws and common sense would restrict you from actually burning logs there.

 This was before white flight and suburban sprawl, before the economically abandoned and redlined ghettos gave way to crime and riots, before smog and overpopulation, before the Manson family terrorized these same hills.
 It was just an exquisitely detailed modern glass box perched above a sunny American paradise.

 It was built to look over orange groves and tidy rows of bungalows.
 Now it looks over pink haze and traffic and the daily workings of an imperfect mega city.

-And within the boundary of our site were some long concrete and cinder block walls, and a concrete slab with oil drip stains where a car used to park in the house that was on this land previously.
-A house that had burned down in one of the wildfires that have rushed through the California hills for centuries, and come more and more frequently now with climate change.
+But within the boundary of our site were some long concrete and cinder block walls, and a concrete slab with oil drip stains where a car used to park in the house that was on this land previously.
+A house that had burned down in one of the wildfires that have rushed through the Western hills for centuries, and come more and more frequently now with climate change.